 The healing effect of Aloe results from its ability to prevent injury to epithelial tissues, and promote healing of injured tissues.
 The epithelium is the outer layer of cells that cover the body.
 The gel of Aloe vera has antimicrobial, immune-stimulating, anti-inflammatory and cooling properties which makes it excellent for healing the skin.

 This is for both topical application and for internal consumption to treat skin conditions.
-Aloe also stimulates fibroblasts, the cells responsible for healing wounds and manufacturing collagen (the protein that controls the aging and elasticity of the skin).
+On top of that Aloe stimulates fibroblasts, the cells responsible for healing wounds and manufacturing collagen (the protein that controls the aging and elasticity of the skin).

 Aloe vera purifies the blood and due to its cooling properties it combats the Pitta dosha whose imbalance contributes to chronic skin conditions such as acne, eczema, psoriasis and hives.